 Do you not destroy your souls, when you teach the people to worship idols, stocks and stones, the works of men's hands? and to worship a false God of your own making of a piece of bread, and teach that the pope is God's vicar, and hath power to forgive sins? and that there is a purgatory, when God's Son hath by his passion purged all? and say you make God, and sacrifice him, when Christ's body was a sacrifice once for all?
 Do you not teach the people to number their sins in your ears, and say they will be damned if they confess not all; when God's word saith, Who can number his sins?
 Do you not promise them trentals and dirges, and masses for souls, and sell your prayers for money, and make them buy pardons, and trust to such foolish inventions of your imaginations?
 Do you not altogether act against God?
 Do you not teach us to pray upon beads, and to pray unto saints, and say they can pray for us?
 Do you not make holy water and holy bread to fray devils?
 Do you not do a thousand more abominations?
 And yet you say, you come for my profit, and to save my soul.
 No, no, one hath saved me.
 Farewell, you with your salvation.

 During the liberty granted her by the bishop, before-mentioned, she went into St. Peter's church, and there found a skilful Dutchman, who was affixing new noses to certain fine images which had been disfigured in king Edward's time; to whom she said, What a madman art thou, to make them new noses, which within a few days shall all lose their heads?
-The accused her and laid it hard to her change.
+The Dutchman accused her and laid it hard to her change.
 And she said unto him, Thou are accursed, and so are thy images.
 He called her a whore.
 Nay, said she, thy images are whores, and thou art a whore-hunter; for doth not God say, You go a whoring after strange gods, figures of your own making? and thou art one of them.
 After this she was ordered to be confined, and had no more liberty.

 During the time of her imprisonment, many visited her, some sent by the bishop, and some of their own will; among these was one Daniel, a great preacher of the gospel, in the days of king Edward, about Cornwall and Devonshire, but who, through the grievous persecution he had sustained, had fallen off.
 Earnestly did she exhort him to repent with Peter, and to be more constant in his profession.